RandomComputerUser/FancyLighting-Terraria/README.md

 - Fixed a visual issue that occurred when the cave background changed

 **v0.7.1.2 (2023-09-20)**
-- Fixed a bug the caused solar eclipses to not darken the sky when fancy sky colors were enabled
+- Fixed a bug that caused solar eclipses to not darken the sky when fancy sky colors were enabled

 **v0.7.1.1 (2023-09-10)**
 - Attempted to fix 7:30 PM bugs in theconstant and getfixedboi worlds when fancy sky colors are enabled (thanks to [Artem00mc](https://steamcommunity.com/id/artem00mc) for discovering the issue)